pneff93/ccloud-clients-oauth/README.md

 In Azure AD, on the left bar under App registrations, create a new one with the default configurations.

-In the folowing, we will often need:
+In the following, we will often need:
 * tenant id -> see applications overview
 * token endpoint -> see OAuth 2.0 token endpoint (v1) under endpoints under applications overview
 * client id -> see client id under applications overview